How one Brazilian judge could suspend Musk's X in the coming hours

 Brazil is also a potentially huge growth market for Musk's satellite company, Starlink, given its vast territory and spotty internet service in far-flung areas.

+Late Thursday afternoon, Starlink said on X that de Moraes this week froze its finances, preventing it from doing any transactions in the country where it has more than 250,000 customers.

+“This order is based on an unfounded determination that Starlink should be responsible for the fines levied—unconstitutionally—against X. It was issued in secret and without affording Starlink any of the due process of law guaranteed by the Constitution of Brazil.
+We intend to address the matter legally,” Starlink said in its statement.

-Local media reported Thursday that de Moraes had blocked Starlink's financial assets.
-Neither the press office of Starlink nor the Supreme Court responded to AP requests for confirmation.
-But Musk replied to people sharing the report on X, adding his own insults directed at de Moraes.
+Musk replied to people sharing the earlier reports of the freeze, adding his own insults directed at de Moraes.

 “This guy @Alexandre is an outright criminal of the worst kind, masquerading as a judge,” he wrote.